 We welcome visits from schools to Lancaster Priory.
 We can provide activities for school groups of all ages, tailored to meet your needs.
+Please contact us in advance on 01524 65338 (Tuesday-Thursday) to arrange your visit.

 For younger groups (up to 25) we can give a taste of life in a Benedictine Monastery, allowing children to wear a simple version of a monastic habit, as well as to learn how to sing plainsong, illuminate a manuscript (otherwise known as colouring in!) and what life was like for a young person joining a medieval monastery.
 What makes this very special is that this takes place on the very site where medieval monks once lived and worked and worshipped.